cbourke/ComputerScienceI/documents/syllabus-194.md

 (Reading/Lab/Hack).
 If you do not attend and you earn less than 75% of the points for the module, you will get a zero for the attendance portion of the module.

-### Project

-There is an end-of-semester programming project due on the Friday of "dead week."
-This project must be completed individually by each student and no collaboration is allowed.
-You may consult with each other at a *high level* but may not share or view other student code.

 ### Exams